doyedele1/algo-series/README.md

 ```

 ## 15. Merge Linked Lists
 This question is asked by Apple.
-Given two sorted linked lists, merge them together in ascending order and return a reference to the merged list
+Given two sorted linked lists, merge them together in ascending order and return a reference to the merged list.

 Example: Given the following lists...
 ```bash